mehakpkaur/Deep_Learning_UCS761/README.md

 # 🚀 NVIDIA Deep Learning Institute (Coursera Modules)

-In addition to the university laboratory assignments, this repository also includes materials from the **NVIDIA Deep Learning Institute courses completed through Coursera**.
+In addition to the assignments, this repository also includes materials from the **NVIDIA Deep Learning Institute courses completed through Coursera**.

-These modules provide practical exposure to modern deep learning workflows used in real-world AI systems.

 ### Topics Covered